tekperfect/devops-docs/docs/courses/13-IAC/lessons/jenkins.md

 ### Installation and Prep

 Jenkins can be setup as either a Java .Jar (Java ARchive) application or as a Docker container.
-To run Jenkins as an application, it is necessary to Download the JRE (Java Runtime Environment).
-This Method is non-persistent, and so the best way is to launch it as a Docker Container.
-We will run this on AWS, but let's first try to run it in our Local Machine (Localhost).
+For the purposes of our lab we are going to setup and configure Jenkins using Docker.
+We will run this locally on your laptop via localhost.

-The Docker Image can be Downloaded from your Terminal
+The Docker Image can be Downloaded from your terminal on your Mac by running the following command.

 `docker image pull jenkins/jenkins:lts`